 - a) The document must be in two copies (electronic copies are acceptable), with one kept at base and one travelling with the DG.
-The document must record, in the following order: - The PSN, primary hazard class, and if applicable the division and compatibility group; - ii.
-If applicable the secondary hazard class and division; - iii.
-UN number; - iv.
+The document must record, in the following order: - The PSN, primary hazard class, and if applicable the division and compatibility group - ii.
+If applicable the secondary hazard class and division - iii.
+UN number - iv.
 Where assigned, the packing group. - b) The document must also record: - i.
-Name and address of shipper and consignee; - ii.
-Quantity of DG, and number and type of packages; - iii.
-If applicable the requirements from the ICAO Technical Instructions for: - i.
-Salvage packagings; - ii.
-Chemical oxygen generators; - iii.
-Self-reactive substances and organic peroxides; - iv.
-Infectious substances and controlled substances; - v.
-Firework classification reference; - vi.
-Radioactive material information; - vii.
-Specific actions or restrictions required by the operator; - viii.
-Emergency arrangements if appropriate; - ix.
-Specific approvals; - x.
-The packing instruction;
+Name and address of shipper and consignee - ii.
+Quantity of DG, and number and type of packages - iii.
+If applicable the requirements from the ICAO TIs for: - I. Salvage packagings - II.
+Chemical oxygen generators - III.
+Self-reactive substances and organic peroxides - IV.
+Infectious substances and controlled substances - V. Firework classification reference - VI.
+Radioactive material information - VII.
+Specific actions or restrictions required by the operator - VIII.
+Emergency arrangements if appropriate - IX.
+Specific approvals - X. The packing instruction

-- xi.
-Special provisions;
+- XI.
+Special provisions

-- xii.
-A statement indicating the shipment is acceptable for either passenger or cargo only aircraft;
+- XII.
+A statement indicating the shipment is acceptable for either passenger or cargo only aircraft

-- xiii.
-Special handling information;
+- XIII.
+Special handling information

-- xiv.
-Overpacks;
+- XIV.
+Overpacks

-- xv.
+- XV.
 'Q' values.

-- c) The document may be combined with and on the same form as the NOTOC (see below), and other flight documentation such as a daily flight record or flight notification.
+- c) The document may be combined with and on the same form as the Notification to Captain (NOTOC) (see the sub-section below on rule 92.173), and other flight documentation such as a daily flight record or flight notification.
 If both dangerous and non-dangerous goods are listed in one document, the DG must be listed first.

 - d) The document must bear the following declaration: